Changissnz/selfinterest/README.md

 and direct connection of equivocation is drawn between the two spans.
 For each number from the numerical span zero through one demanded a correspondent, an arbitrary number, not yet been assigned, in the infinitely-lengthed span is assigned to it.
-And not all of the assignments can be comprehended from an as-is perspective, even if infinite were reachable.
+And not all of the assignments can be comprehended from a what-is criteria, even if infinite were reachable.
 For this specific subcase, there are no centralities found in the span zero (excluded) to one (excluded) to serve as markers; a centrality would be the start or ending value of a subspan.
+Needless to say, the task of assigning an infinite number of numbers to another infinite number of numbers results in outputs very much like art, given no additional information on the one making the assignments, for this would lead to a kind of predictability on the output.